Jun 05, 2023

 F-1 Visas

-The most common student visa type enables foreign nationals to participate in the Student and Exchange Visitors Program (SEVP) and attend a SEVP-accredited college, a US university, or an English language institute.
+F-1 visa students participate in the Student and Exchange Visitors Program (SEVP) and attend a SEVP-accredited college, a US university, or an English language institute.

 • Prospective F-1 students must complete the International Admissions application and verify their intent to study under the F-1 Visa.